Limassol, Cyprus. Where Will Your Love Story Find You?

 We promise to keep in touch.
 We’d already exchanged emails and phone numbers.
 We rewind the past ten days, from the second we met on the shuttle bus until now, wondered by the staggering amount of memories we’ve created in such a short time.

-In truth, any sort of relationship onboard goes at a different pace than one on land.
+In truth, any relationship onboard goes at a different pace than one on land.
 It’s way more intense.
 It is also a lot harder to say goodbye.

 Even his family get emotional when we meet later.
 Lupe hands me a crumpled piece of paper with her contact details scribbled down.
 We hug and promise to stay in touch.
 And hope to meet again.